Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementOperation.md

 ```

 ### -ApiRevision
 Identifier of API Revision.
 This parameter is optional.
-If not specified, the operation will be attached to the currently active api revision.
+If not specified, the operation will be attached to the currently active api revision.Non-current revision has ;rev=n as a suffix where n is the revision number.

 ```yaml
 Type: System.String